If the Sunshine Coast had a Lord Mayor of Music it would be Andrea Kirwin.

 “Word of mouth is still the biggest currency in the music industry.”

-The Sunshine Coast lost several live music spaces due to Covid-19 and zoning restrictions, including Peregian Originals, Nightquarter and Eleven Dive Bar.
+The Coast lost several live music spaces due to Covid-19 and zoning restrictions in recent years, including Peregian Originals, Nightquarter and Eleven Dive Bar.

-But with the Comiskey Group (who own Eatons Hill and Sandstone Point hotels) revealing their plans to turn Strawberry Fields at Palmview into a Coachella-style festival precinct earlier this year, Kirwin said not all was lost.
+But with The Comiskey Group (owners of Eatons Hill and Sandstone Point hotels) revealing plans to bring a Coachella-style festival precinct to Palmview, there is hope.

 Picture: Those Folk at Nambour Forecourt Live.

-In what Kirwin called a “Steven Bradbury moment”, the Nambour precinct was originally planned for Maroochydore’s Ocean Street, but due to a conflict of interest with Mayor Mark Jamieson owning the Duporth Tavern, it was hand-balled to Nambour.
+In what Andrea calls a “Steven Bradbury moment”, the Nambour precinct was originally planned for Maroochydore’s Ocean Street.
+But due to a conflict of interest with Mayor Mark Jamieson owning the Duporth Tavern, it was hand-balled to Nambour.

-Or as Kirwin said “skated” west across the Bruce Highway.
+Or as Andrea says “skated” west across the Bruce Highway.

 This was welcome news for locals who have for decades wanted to see the suburb – historically known as the Coast’s capital and chock-full of charm – restored to its former glory, with some shop facades not changing since the late 1800s.